 Detect MSI Status

-Toolbox | Biomedical Genomics Analysis (Image biomedical_folder_closed_16_n_p) | Oncology Score Estimation (Image oncology_tools_folder_closed_16_h_p) | Detect MSI Status (Image detect_msi_status_16_h_p)
+Tools | Biomedical Genomics Analysis (Image biomedical_folder_closed_16_n_p) | Oncology Score Estimation (Image oncology_tools_folder_closed_16_h_p) | Detect MSI Status (Image detect_msi_status_16_h_p)

 The tool detects whether a sample is stable or not by comparing it to a baseline composed of multiple microsatellite stable (MSS) samples.
 Baselines can be created using the Generate MSI Baseline tool (see Generate MSI Baseline).
-This comparison if performed for each microsatellite locus and consists in evaluating whether the variations in the length distribution of the microsatellite observed in the sample are generally the same as the variations observed in the baseline samples.
+This comparison is performed separately for each microsatellite locus and consists in evaluating whether the variations in the length distribution of the microsatellite observed in the sample are generally the same as the variations observed in the baseline samples.

 We recommend that the MSI baseline is generated using samples that are sequenced under the same lab conditions as the sample for which the MSI status is calculated.
+The Detect MSI Status tool automatically inherits parameters from the selected MSI baseline and uses these parameters for generating a length distribution of the sample.
+This ensures that the length distributions are comparable between the baseline and the sample.

-A microsatellite locus is said to be unstable when the length of the repeat region (e.g., tandem repeat of A nucleotides) is significantly different from the length in a normal sample.
-To measure the lengths in a sample, the following steps are used:
+A microsatellite locus is said to be unstable when the length of the repeat region (e.g., tandem repeat of A nucleotides) is significantly different from the length in microsatellite stable (MSS) samples.
+To measure the locus lengths in a sample read mapping, the following steps are used:

 1. For a given microsatellite locus, the flanking signature regions are identified in the reference genome on both sides of the locus.
-For example, if the flanking signature is 8 bp long and the sequence is ...CTGACTGCTGGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAATTTCGTAGCA... - where the sequence of repeated A's is the microsatellite - the left flanking signature is ACTGCTGG and the right flanking signature is TTTCGTAG.
+For example, if the flanking signature is 8 bp long and the sequence is GACTGCTGGAAAAAAAAAATTTCGTAGC - where the sequence of repeated A's is the microsatellite - the left flanking signature is ACTGCTGG and the right flanking signature is TTTCGTAG.

-3. When the flanking region is short, it can be incorrectly identified in the read as the chance that the flanking signature is also present in other locations in the read is non-negligible.
-To remove such reads, the nucleotide distribution of the reference sequence corresponding to the microsatellite locus is compared to the distribution from the read.
-For each of the four nucleotides (A, C, G and T) the absolute difference in nucleotide fractions between the reference sequence and the read sequence is determined.
+3. The flanking signature might be present more than once in a read.
+This is increasingly likely with shorter flanking signatures.
+To account for this, we compare the nucleotide distribution for the microsattelite locus observed in the read to the reference sequence.
+This is done by determining the absolute difference in nucleotide fractions for each of the four nucleotides (A, C, G and T) between the reference sequence and the read sequence.
 Reads for which the sum for all four nucleotides is larger than 0.3 are removed.
-For example, for a 10 bp long homopolymer A region, the reference sequence has nucleotide fractions of 1.0 As and 0.0 Cs, Gs, and Ts.
-If a read has one A to C mismatch in the homopolymer region, its nucleotide fractions would be 0.9 As, 0.1 Cs, and 0.0 Gs and Ts.
+For example, for a 10 bp long homopolymer A region, the reference sequence has nucleotide fractions of 1.0 A's and 0.0 C's, G's, and T's.
+If a read has one A to C mismatch in the homopolymer region, its nucleotide fractions would be 0.9 A's, 0.1 C's, and 0.0 G's and T's.
 In this case the sum of the absolute differences would be 0.2, which is smaller than 0.3, hence the read is used in the MSI analysis.

 When running Detect MSI Status, you will first need to select a read mapping.
 In the next dialog, specify an MSI baseline track (figure 8.5).

-Image detectmsi
+Image detect_msi_status_wizard

 Figure 8.5: Top: Parameters for Detect MSI Status.
 Bottom: MSI baselines from Reference Data Manager.